sdinkle/simple-expressjs-server/README.md

 # Simple Express.js Server
 This is a simple Express.js server that receives requests and process them.
 Demonstrates basic Express.js request handling and routing.
-Makes use of the npm packages `express` and `nodemon`.
+Makes use of the npm packages `express` (installed as a production dependency using `npm install express` or `npm install --save-prod express` or `npm install -P express`) and `nodemon` (installed as a developer dependency using `npm install --save-dev nodemon` or `npm install -D nodemon`).

-Extract files to a directory, then run `npm install` to install the necessary dependencies.
-Run the app using `npm start`, then naviagte to `localhost:3000` to view the app.
-You can toggle comments on middleware functions and save your changes; nodemon should automatically restart the server once changes are detected.
-Routed urls are `localhost:3000` and `localhost:3000/users` (second part of assignment only).
+Extract files to a directory, then run `npm install` to install the necessary dependencies (or `npm install --production` to only install the `express` production dependency; useful if you already have `nodemon` installed globally, for example).
+Run the app using `npm start`, then navigate to `localhost:3000` to view the app.
+You can toggle comments on middleware functions and save your changes; `nodemon` should automatically restart the server once changes are detected.
+Routed URLs are `localhost:3000` and `localhost:3000/users` (second part of assignment only).

 Part of the [NodeJS - The Complete Guide](https://www.udemy.com/course/nodejs-the-complete-guide/) series.